confluentinc/kafka-connect-storage-cloud/kafka-connect-s3/docs/configuration_options.rst

   * Importance: medium

 ``s3.retry.backoff.ms``
   How long to wait in milliseconds before attempting the first retry of a failed S3 request.
-Upon a failure, this connector may wait up to twice as long as the previous wait, up to the maximum number of retries.This avoids retrying in a tight loop under failure scenarios.
+Upon a failure, this connector may wait up to twice as long as the previous wait, up to the maximum number of retries.
+This avoids retrying in a tight loop under failure scenarios.

   * Type: long
   * Default: 500